 A doctoral dissertation committee consists of three members from the Psychology Department, one of whom must be a member of the Counseling Program faculty.
-If the major professor is a member of the Counseling Program Committee, s/he will also become the student's Degree Plan Advisor (See VIII, A).
-If the major professor is a member of the Psychology Department but not a member of the CPPC, the student will retain his/her prior Degree Plan Advisor.
+If the major professor is a member of the Counseling Program Committee, they will also become the student's Degree Plan Advisor (See VIII, A).
+If the major professor is a member of the Psychology Department but not a member of the CPPC, the student will retain their prior Degree Plan Advisor.
 If the major professor is not a member of the CPPC, at least two other members of the committee must be a core member of the Counseling Psychology Program faculty.
 No more than one full-time practitioner can serve on a student's research committee.
 The third and potential fourth members of the committee must comply with Department and/or Graduate School requirements.

-In addition, each dissertation committee of students entering in Fall 2011 or later is encouraged to include at least one additional member from outside the Department of Psychology.
-This traditional practice is primarily being reinstituted in support of interdisciplinary research and to enrich the experiences of our students and faculty.
-Students who joined the Program prior to 2011 are encouraged to invite 'outside members' to serve on their dissertation committees.
+In addition, students may include at least one additional member from outside the Department of Psychology.
+This traditional practice can support interdisciplinary research and to enrich the experiences of our students and faculty.